kwekuboateng/tempo-andela/README.md

 - I created the various components such as
 - `Teams (displays list of all teams`,
 I list all teams using a datatable with pagination and a global search input by name
-- `Team (displays details of a single team with it's leader and members and a Graph`, A user can get to this component from the Teams component by click Team Details button and fetches a single team by appending the id to the teams endpoint
+- `Team (displays details of a single team with it's leader and members and a Graph`, A user can get to this component from the Teams component by clicking Team Details button and fetches a single team by appending the id to the teams endpoint and redirect to Team component
 - `Graph (Graph showing number of team members per team)`,
-- `Users (displays single user)`
+- `UserProfile (displays single user)`
 - `Api (makes all server request)`
 - `ErrorPage (displays a fallback component when there is an error`